-The Court further found that providing housing for persons experiencing homelessness will help stop the spread of COVID-19 persons experiencing homelessness and will also help reduce the likelihood that the disease will spread throughout the greater Los Angeles community the COVID-19 pandemic posting a critical emergency situation in the City of Los Angeles.
+The Court further found that providing housing for persons experiencing homelessness will help stop the spread of COVID-19 persons experiencing homelessness and will also help reduce the likelihood that the disease will spread throughout the greater Los Angeles community

+Taken together, the unexpected and dramatic increase in homelessness in the City and County of Los Angeles identified first in 2019, continues unabated in 2020, which is now exacerbated by the COVID-19 pandemic posting a critical emergency situation in the City of Los Angeles.
 This situation presents documented dangers to health, life, property and a burden on public resources which presents an emergency as defined by CEQA as explained below.
 Furthermore, the State has created two additional CEQA exemptions applicable in the City of Los Angeles concerning homelessness and homeless shelters.